tobyweston/blog/source/_posts/2016-01-06-disable-led-for-edimax.md

 ## Test & Install the Driver

-Once it's compiled, remove the old driver with `sudo rmmode 8192cu` and from the driver folder, manually startup the newly compiled one; `sudo insmod 8192cu.ko`.
+Once it's compiled, remove the old driver with `sudo rmmod 8192cu` and from the driver folder, manually startup the newly compiled one; `sudo insmod 8192cu.ko`.
 Note that you'll loose network connectivity after removing the old module.
 Make sure you've got a way to connect back to your Pi.

 Running `modinfo 8192cu` doesn't help verify the new driver as non of the meta-data has changed but you can check the datestamp of the `.ko` and you should see that there's no LED flashing.